bnsgeyer/ardupilot_wiki/copter/source/docs/traditional-helicopter-swashplate-setup.rst

 Lastly it is possible if you haven’t adjusted your tail rotor linkage or your throttle linkage in the case of a gas engine that you could have binding occur while doing the swashplate set up.
-This is due to the H_SV_MAN feature provides manual servo settings that drive the servos to the min and max values which includes the tail rotor servo and the throttle servo due to throttle curve settings.
+This is due to the :ref:H_SV_MAN <H_SV_MAN> feature provides manual servo settings that drive the servos to the min and max values which includes the tail rotor servo and the throttle servo due to throttle curve settings.